brandoncc/password-generator/README.md

 A password generator which is based on the premise that random words together are secure.
-This will generate randomly capitalized passwords which a 1-3 digit number at the end of the string.
+This will generate randomly capitalized passwords with a 1-3 digit number at the end of the string.

 Credits: